ChimeraOS/frzr/README.md

 # frzr

 frzr is a deployment and automatic update mechanism for operating systems.
-It deploys pre-built systems via read-only btrfs subvolumes, thus ensuring safe and atomic updates.
+It deploys pre-built systems via read-only btrfs subvolumes, thus ensuring safe and atomic updates that never interrupt the user.

+Updated system images are downloaded at boot time and deployed to an entirely separate subvolume so as not to interfere with the currently running system.
+Upon next boot, the newly installed system is started and the old one is deleted, completely seamlessly and invisibly.

-`/home` and `/var` are separate subvolumes mounted into the read-only root.
+Persistence is handled by making `/home` and `/var` separate subvolumes mounted into the read-only root.
 `/etc` is made read-write via overlayfs.

-Updates are checked once at boot time.
-If there is an update available the full image is downloaded and deployed to an entirely separate subvolume so as not to interfere with the running system.
-The updated subvolume will be used when the system is next restarted and the old subvolume deleted once it is no longer in use.